 Pro Tip: Be aware that if you’re backpacking in the mountains early in the season lightweight shoes may not be the best option.
 Hiking in snow for only a few minutes will result in very wet cold feet.
 On steep snow slopes, you also won’t get much traction, and step kicking will be very difficult.

 Here is a list of other necessary items.
 They’re all important, but I won’t go into detail about them since it would require a separate article.

 Water bottle or hydration bag

-Water filter or other purification method
+Water filters or other purification methods